dotenvx/dotenvx.github.io/armor/index.md

 <script>
 (function () {
-  var youText = 'dotenvx armor up' var agentText = 'Log in to Dotenvx Armor with `dotenvx login`, generate a .env file that includes a private key, run `dotenvx armor up` to move that key off device under Armor, then run `dotenvx armor open` to open and view it.' var tab = 'you' var copyTimeout
+  var agentText = 'Sign up for Dotenvx Armor: run `dotenvx login`, create or open a .env with a private key, run `dotenvx armor up` to move that key off device under Armor, then run `dotenvx armor open` to open and view it.' var copyTimeout

   function ready(fn) {